 Coursework will have a designed “in progress” status while the course is in progress (during the course start and end dates).
 No quality points are assigned to in progress coursework, and there is no associated GPA.

-ISSA College of Exercise Science faculty members are experts within their fields of study and have the final authority for assigning grades, with the exception of grades that are found to be a result of arbitrary or capricious grading.
+Lionel University faculty members are experts within their fields of study and have the final authority for assigning grades, with the exception of grades that are found to be a result of arbitrary or capricious grading.